 A baby’s needs are predictable: food, sleep, play and love.
 Knowing what the baby wants at what time and how much of it requires teachers to work closely with families.
 Each baby is unique and has his or her individual set of biological schedule.
-Your baby’s well being is our top priority.
+Your baby’s well-being is our top priority.
 While babies are encouraged to develop at their own pace, our teachers help to keep a watch for the crucial developmental milestones.
-The activities below are carried out accordingly the baby’s own set of routines.

-The floor time is for infants to develop their gross motor skills such as raising head and chest when lying on stomach, rolling over, crawling, sitting, walking and even dancing!
-All these will be done with teachers readily at their side for support and assurance.
+Floor time is planned for little infants to develop their gross motor skills such as raising head and chest when lying on stomach, rolling over, crawling, sitting, walking and even dancing!
+Unstructured time is planned for older infants to build their creativity and imagination.
+All these will be done with the provision of developmentally appropriate toys within reach and with teachers readily at their side for support and assurance.

-Infants are guided by the teachers to grasp, touch and feel the different textures, shapes and sizes of objects.
+Infants learn with all their senses.
+Infants immerse in our sensory-rich environment and are guided by the teachers to grasp, touch and feel the different textures, shapes and sizes of objects.

 Infants embark on interesting art projects periodically to gain exposure to various art materials.
 Painting, printing, doodling, or free expressions, the infants love them all.